ekiefl/ekiefl.github.io/_posts/maple/2021-03-14-maple-classifier.md

 </div>

 For anyone who doesn't work with audio files, the data is simple.
-Audio signal is just a 1D array, where the value of each point is proportional to the amplitude of the sound.
+Audio signal is just a 1D array, where the value of each point is proportional to the pressure/strength of the sound.
 As you move through the array, you're moving through time at a specified sampling rate.
 In my recordings I chose a standard sampling rate of 44100 Hz.

 {:.notice}
 Why 44100 Hz?
 The human ear can perceive sound waves up to around 20,000 Hz.
 But resolving a sinusoidal wave requires sampling frequency that is [at least double](https://en.wikipedia.org/wiki/Nyquist_rate) the wave's frequency.
 Hence we have 44100 Hz.

-### The data should be chunked
+### Data chunking

 The first problem I identified is that each audio event (sample) has a unique length (dimension), yet most classifiers demand that **every sample must have the same dimension**.